darkmatter91/iot-scout/README.md

   - Analyze and classify all commands found.
   - Display a comprehensive analysis of standard and non-standard commands.
   - Search for common IoT binaries throughout the firmware.
+  - Option to search for sensitive files and information in the firmware.
+  - Generate a Markdown report with findings.

+### Sensitive Information Search
+- The tool will search for:
+  - Critical system files (passwd, shadow, passwd.bak)
+  - Configuration files containing sensitive information
+  - Passwords and credentials
+  - API keys and secrets
+  - User account information
+- Results are displayed in real-time and included in the generated report.

+### Report Generation
+- Generates a Markdown-formatted report that includes:
+  - Process list with classifications
+  - Found sensitive files and their contents
+  - Pattern matches for sensitive information
+  - Timestamps and metadata
+- Reports can be viewed on GitHub or Obsidian for better readability.

 ## Command Classification
 IoT Scout classifies commands into the following categories: